Expanding economic opportunities for underserved people and communities by providing access to the capital needed to prosper

 Jane Coffin

-Jane Coffin, Lending Assistant Communities Unlimited.
-With 16 years of nonprofit experience, Jane brings her office management skills to her role as Lending Assistant.
-Her duties include post loan management, compliance and collections.
+Jane has 16 years of nonprofit experience and brings her office management skills to her role as Loan Operations Manager.
+Her duties include post loan management, compliance, and collections.
+She is responsible for monitoring line filings, financial statements, and insurance compliance.
+She assists the Director of Lending in producing weekly, monthly, and quarterly reports.
 She has also increased the functionality of Communities Unlimited’s loan software.
 Jane monitors and reports on our current SBA profiles and assists in grant reporting and data management.

 Chris Ranniger